My prince charming found me on an internet dating site. True story.

 *Your tagline~ Please don’t be boring.
 Come up with something goofy or funny or all about you.
 Sometimes the guy’s tagline alone would make me smile so I would respond to his request to chat just from that.

 *Your pics~ PLEASE be real.
 I hear this complaint from guys more that anything else…She was 10 years older than her picture, or 50 pounds heavier.
 Oh yeah, and ladies, guys are visual..You need to load on up at least 3 pictures.
 They wanna really see your face and you may want to load a full body shot.
 Get some help, if you have no idea what color to wear, consult a stylish friend to assist and maybe take the picture for you.
-Guys if you load a pic of your without your shirt on NO I am not talking to you.
+Guys if you load a pic of yourself without a shirt on NO I am not talking to you.
 Keep your clothes on please.

 *Winks~I personally think this is the stupidest feature ever.
 If you think I am cute come on now, open a chat box and tell me HI.
 And no, I don’t ever wink at a guy.